 The URL should look something like this after searching the term digital clicks:

 You need to take note of the term appearing before your search, this is your Query Parameter, for this example it is “q”

-Step 2 - Log onto Google Analytics and in your website profile click edit, it should be located here:
+Step 2 – Log onto Google Analytics and in your website profile click edit.

-Step 3 - Click Edit on Main Website Profile Information, located here:
+Step 3 – Click Edit on Main Website Profile Information.

-Step 4 - Now under the Site Search heading select “Do Track Site Search” and enter your query parameter identified in step 1.
-In this example the query parameter is the letter “q”.
+Step 4 – Now under the Site Search heading select “Do Track Site Search” and enter your query parameter identified in step 1.”.

 If you want to stop your search from appearing in your content report you can do by clicking the “Yes, strip query parameters out of URL” option.

 And that’s that you have set up site search analytics on your website, if you look closely and take account of what your customers are searching for you can really benefit from it, I hope you find it useful.